mkn2108/esphome-display/README.md

+@29.05.: Added swipe function to change between the pages, instead of only use the footer buttons.
 @28.05.: Added weather page, which is only visible by touching the clock_page (standard page after standby).
 Day and night values where available will change over HA at 8pm.

 Just my adaption of the display